 - lived in Michigan for at least 180 days before the filing date, and

-- need to have resided in the county where the divorce complaint is filed for 10 days before the filing of the divorce.
+- resided in the county where the divorce complaint is filed for 10 days before the filing of the divorce.

-The only ways to get around the 10-day county requirements are as follows:
+There are only two ways to get out of the 10-day county requirement:

 - if the defendant is not a citizen of the United States, or

-- there are minor children involved and there is evidence that shows that these minor children are at risk of being removed from the United States by the defendant.
+- if minor children are involved and there is evidence that these children are at risk of being removed from the United States by the defendant.

-An example of how the residency requirement can affect a divorce
+How can the residency requirement affect a divorce?

-It is important for people living in Michigan to understand how the residency requirement can affect the outcome of their divorce plans.
-A decision issued by the Michigan Court of Appeals further explains this residency requirement very clearly.
+It is crucial for those living in Michigan to understand how the residency requirement can affect the outcome of their divorce plans.
+To help you understand the effects of the residency requirement, we can look at a decision issued by the Michigan Court of Appeals:

 How experienced is your divorce attorney?

-If you are considering filing for divorce or if your spouse has filed for divorce against you in Mid-Michigan, you should team up with a seasoned divorce attorney.
-The divorce process is daunting and confusing, made even more difficult because of some many variables.
-For instance, each Friend of the Court office is different, each county is different, each judge is different with different thoughts and procedures, and each opposing attorney is different.
-Our divorce lawyers have handled thousands of divorce cases over the decades and we understand how each of these variables will play into your particular case.
+If you or your spouse are considering divorce, it is vital that you have a seasoned divorce attorney on your side.
+Getting a divorce can be daunting and confusing, made even more difficult by the many variables of the process.
+Each Friend of the Court office is different, each county is different, each judge is different with unique thoughts and procedures, and each opposing attorney is different.
+You need an experienced lawyer who is never phased by these differences.
+Our divorce lawyers have successfully handled thousands of divorce cases over many decades and we know how to play the variables to your advantage.

 Our family law practice covers Ingham County and Lansing, Eaton County, Clinton County, Jackson County, Ionia County and Gratiot County.
 However, our attorneys will consider more complex cases in other areas of Michigan.

-When hiring a divorce or custody attorney, make sure you and the lawyer will make a good team.
-We offer you the opportunity to meet with one of our family law/divorce attorneys for a free initial consultation.
-This is your chance to learn about us and how we can help you with your divorce case and for us to think about whether we’re a good fit for one another.
+It is also important to make sure that you and your divorce or custody attorney make a good team.
+We offer free consultations for you to meet with one of our family law/divorce attorneys.
+During this meeting, you can learn about us and we can help you with your divorce case.
+This is also an opportunity for us to mutually decide whether we would be a good fit for each other.